Random Gallery Image

 Welcome to Tiger Explorer Forum

-Tiger Explorer welcomes you to its new portal and forum !
+Tiger Explorer welcomes you to its Forum and Owners Club !

-This totally independent site is devoted to the new Triumph Tiger Explorer that was unveiled on October 24th !
+This totally independent site is devoted to the new Triumph Tiger Explorer that was unveiled in 2011 !

 If you are thinking about buying this brilliant new bike from Triumph then this will be the site for you !